 Throw rubbish into watercourses or leave debris on the banks - it can add to the flooding problem Use electrical circuits or equipment exposed to flood water until checked by a qualified electrician Dispose of damaged goods until your insurers have inspected them Use domestic water supply until your insurers have had a chance to inspect them Use domestic water supply until you are advised it is safe to drink Use the flood water for drinking, food preparation, washing or bathing - the water will be contaminated with sewage and other pollution Use any foodstuffs that have been in contact with flood water.

 Our responsibilities are extremely limited.
-Most responsibility for flood protection and alleviation lies with the Environment Agency and private individuals.'PPG25, Development and flood risk' , provides guidance for developers on what should be taken into account if a site is at risk of flooding from rivers or the sea.
+Most responsibility for flood protection and alleviation lies with the Environment Agency and private individuals.
 You can see general preparation and response advice to flooding incidents below.